1bye/time-picker-svelte/README.md

 **Note**: This component currently works only with SvelteKit projects.
 Attempting to set up shadcn-svelte on a Svelte project without SvelteKit may result in issues.

 > [!TIP]
-> Time picker can be used without shadncn, but you should a little change code (few lines)
+> Time picker can be used without shadcn, but you should a little change code (few lines)

 Before integrating the time picker component, ensure your project includes the following dependencies: